xinity/dcos-docs-site/pages/1.13/installing/troubleshooting/index.md

 excerpt: Troubleshooting DC/OS installation issues
 ---

-# <a name="general"></a>General troubleshooting approach
+# General Installation Troubleshooting

-* Verify that you have a valid IP detect script, functioning DNS resolvers to bind the DC/OS services to, and that all nodes are synchronized with NTP.
+The three most common issues are ensuring you have a valid IP detect script, having functioning DNS resolvers to bind the DC/OS services to, and that all nodes are synchronized with NTP.
+Please check all of these when dealing with cluster issues.

 ## IP detect script